natareo/assembly-workshop-2021/README.md

 ##  Objectives

-1. Program literately using the Hoon language, including source code conventions and interoperability.
+1. Program using Hoon.
-2. Explain and navigate the schematics and technical implementation of the Urbit OS kernel (Arvo and vanes).
+2. Explain and navigate the schematics of the Urbit OS kernel (Arvo and vanes).
-3. Construct novel userspace apps to run on the Urbit OS platform (Gall, Landscape).
+3. Build userspace apps to run on Urbit OS.
-4. Sign and distribute working apps through an Urbit-backed software development service.
+4. Distribute working apps on Urbit.

-We will _not_ deal with Azimuth, parsing, many aspects of generators, event logs, runtime issues, and many other aspects of fully grokking Urbit.

 ##  Audience